 Puberty is gently introduced from Year 4.
-The RSHE Association suggests that 'in order to keep pupils safe, it is vital that they learn about puberty before it happens.
-NHS advice states that puberty can begin as early as 8 for girls and 9 for boys.
+The PSHE Association suggests that to keep pupils safe, it is vital that they learn about puberty before it happens.
+The NHS advice states that puberty can begin as early as 8 for girls and 9 for boys.